Shewiiii/SpotifyDL/README.md

 ## Features
 - Download tracks from Spotify in OGG 320kbps with metadata.
-- Download directly from a Spotify client using the Spicetify extension.
+- Adds a direct download option to the Spotify desktop client (via Spicetify).

 ## Usage
 ### Setup